Loving Her: Chapters 6–13

-Chapters 14-21
+Chapters 14–21

 During one summer night, an inebriated Jerome Lee follows Terry and Renay back from the club after one of Renay's performances and drives them off the road, but the women manage to drive away without much confrontation.
-Shortly after, Terry is approached with an offer to travel to New York City to interview an up-and-coming Hollywood starlet, but is concerned with leaving Renay alone after their run-in with Jerome Lee.
+Shortly afterwards, Terry is approached with an offer to travel to New York City to interview an up-and-coming Hollywood starlet, but is concerned with leaving Renay alone after their run-in with Jerome Lee.
 After Renay insists she can handle her ex-husband, Terry begrudgingly accepts the offer and leaves for two weeks.
 While Terry is away, Vance's girlfriend Lorraine pays Renay a visit and accompanies her to the club.
 Afterwards, the women return to Terry's house and a drunk Lorraine attempts to seduce Renay, but is met with rejection and leaves.
 Renay then finds Jerome Lee in the kitchen, who learns of Renay's sexuality after seeing Lorraine kiss her and overhearing their conversation about Terry.
 After demanding to know where Denise is, Jerome Lee beats her nearly to death and leaves her bleeding and unconscious on the floor.

 Edith Stilling, a friendly neighbor and widow, finds Renay alive but severely beaten, but with no severe injuries.
 Terry returns home early and Renay beings the healing process.
 She learns that Jerome Lee has skipped town and that a music publishing company wants to publish her piece "Song for Souls".
 Once recovered, Renay briefly visits her childhood home in Kentucky to see both Denise and her mother.
 After she returns, Terry and Renay resume their lives together while Denise remains in Kentucky, and Renay is granted full custody and a divorce from Jerome Lee in a court hearing he fails to attend.
 Renay continues her studies and Terry works on her novel "A Forest in the Heart", which Mrs. Stilling affirms is based on the relationship of Terry and Renay.

-Renay receives a call from Kentucky and learns that Denise has been killed in a car accident after Jerome Lee was visiting and took her for a drive while drunk.
+Renay receives a call from Kentucky and learns that Denise has been killed in a car crash after Jerome Lee was visiting and took her for a drive while drunk.
 After attending Denise's funeral, Renay retracts into herself and becomes withdrawn from Terry and the outside world, wondering if her daughter's death is a punishment from God for her homosexual relationship with Terry.
 Shortly after, Renay leaves Terry, explaining with a note that she does not want to ruin their relationship with her unhappiness and asks her not to contact her again.
 Months later, on Christmas Eve, Terry attends Vance's Christmas party and rejects the advances of an attractive woman.
 Upon returning home, Terry finds Renay asleep on the couch.
 The two women profess their love for one another and the novel concludes with their passionate reconciliation.